 - 32. It appears that little research has been carried out on children and biometric data in the criminal system in Scotland concluding that further analysis is required: - to better understand the value and outcomes of capturing biometric data from children and young people - to better comprehend the numbers of biometric data held for children - to better identify the type of biometric data held for children and young people - to ensure biometric use, acquisition and retention is in line with legal and human rights standards - to capture and share best practice, nationally and internationally, as well as challenges for the use, acquisition and retention of biometrics for children. - 33.
 As an initial step the team will develop a clear assessment criteria for the review.
 The assessment criteria will be based on the SBC National Assessment Framework published last year.
 This will be shared with Police Scotland to discuss information sources and key contacts. - 34.
 Following this, the review team will consider the legal framework, including human rights and ethical considerations.
 The review will also capture practitioners views on law, policy, and practice.
 The literature review will cover available policies, procedures and standard operating procedures relative to children and young people. - 35.
 A small number of semi-structured qualitative interviews with staff as well as a small number of focus groups with key staff will follow. - 36.
-In carrying out our review, particularly in the planning and evidence gathering stages, we will consider our duty of user focus, as set out in the Public Services Reform (Scotland) Act 2010.
-This will help us ensure that the views and experiences of service users, and those who represent them, shape our work.
-In this vein, we are planning a roundtable led by the CYCJ in order to gain insights into children's perspectives.
-Finally, once the literature review and interviews are concluded, the analysis and drafting stage of the report will commence.
+In carrying out our review, we will seek the views and experiences of service users, and those who represent them, to shape our work.
+This will include work led by the CYCJ in order to gain insights into children's perspectives.
+This aspect will also assist with the strategic imperative of ensuring user focus as set out in the Public Services Reform (Scotland) Act 2010, albeit the Scottish Biometrics Commissioner is not a designated scrutiny body as listed in Schedule 19 of that Act.